 Although tankless water heaters never run out of hot water, they can only provide so much at one time.
 It takes a lot more power to heat up water instantly than it takes to do it gradually, and only higher end tankless units have the capacity to provide hot water for multiple showers or appliances simultaneously.

 Tankless units also don’t provide hot water as quickly.
 Whereas a hot water tank can supply hot water in a few seconds, it typically takes about 20 seconds for tankless units to heat up water.
 In some cases, it can take as much as a minute.
 A few newer models keep a small store of hot water to eliminate this problem.

-Basic gas hot water tanks can be replaced for less than $1000 in most homes.
-Tankless systems cost at least twice as much.
+Basic gas hot water tanks can be replaced for less than $1500 in most homes.
+High efficiency, rebate-qualified tankless systems usually cost more than $4500.
 This is due to both the higher cost of the unit and the necessary installation of the new venting, gas lines, water lines, and drainage that may be required by a tankless system.